Understanding the Defense Base Act

-Serving the military takes special skills and a firm commitment to the oftentimes tedious, challenging, and even dangerous work that must be performed.
-Assignments may also take civilian workers and other contracted employees to U.S. military bases across the globe.
-If a worker employed by the U.S. government is injured or dies in an accident while working in this capacity, they may be eligible for benefits under the Defense Base Act (DBA).
-At Freedman & Lorry, P.C., our dedicated maritime accident lawyers will assist you and your loved ones in recovering the benefits you deserve for injuries incurred while fulfilling your military or contracted duties.
+Serving in the military requires special skills and a firm commitment to the tedious, challenging, and even dangerous work that must be performed.
+Assignments may also take civilian workers and other contracted employees to U.S. military bases around the world.
+If a worker is employed by the U.S. government and is injured or dies in a maritime accident while working in this capacity, he or she may be eligible for benefits under the Defense Base Act (DBA).
+At Freedman & Lorry, P.C., our Cape May maritime lawyers will assist maritime workers in recovering benefits for injuries incurred while fulfilling military or contracted duties.

-The Defense Base Act was created in 1941 to provide work injury benefits to civilians employed overseas at U.S. military bases or workers who may be contracted by the government to complete assignments.
+The DBA was created in 1941 to provide work injury benefits to civilians employed overseas at U.S. military bases or other workers who may be contracted by the government to complete assignments.
 The DBA is an extension of the Longshore and Harbor Workers’ Compensation Act (LHWCA).
-It aims to protect employees, which may include foreign nationals, who may become injured or lose their lives while working on a U.S. military base.
+It aims to protect employees, which may include foreign nationals who may be injured or lose their lives while working on a U.S. military base anywhere around the world.
 Compensable injuries include those arising out of and in the course of employment.
 In some cases, injuries incurred outside of regular job duties or work hours may also be covered.
+Covered injuries include:

-The injured worker must fulfill the necessary criteria to allow a claim to be filed under the Defense Base Act.
-A knowledgeable offshore injury attorney will weigh the circumstances of the accident and injuries to determine the appropriate course of action.
+The injured worker must fulfill the necessary criteria to allow a claim to be filed under the DBA.
+A knowledgeable attorney will weigh the circumstances of the accident and injuries to determine the appropriate course of action.
 The following employees may be eligible for benefits under the DBA: